-The Catholic Church in our day is in the midst of a terrible crisis; a veritable apostasy as evidenced by the religious indifferentism, anthropocentrism, and hostility for Christian doctrine that is all-too-often promoted even from the highest places in Rome.
+The Catholic Church – better stated, that which claims to be the Church – is in the midst of a terrible crisis, a veritable apostasy as evidenced by the religious indifferentism, anthropocentrism, and hostility for Christian doctrine that is all-too-often promoted even from the highest places in Rome.

-Many are asking, how did we ever managed to get to this regrettable place?
+Many are asking, how did we get to this regrettable place?

 Was it the Council?
 A dereliction of duty on the part of successive popes?
 The unprecedented liturgical disaster visited upon the Church courtesy of Paul VI?